rbuurma/closereading-2015/close_reading_fys_2015_syllabus.md

 + historical research overview and discussion

 #### November 4
-+ NO CLASS: work on assignment: historical detail III
++ NO CLASS: work on paper

 #### November 6
 + NO CLASS